Manage inventory with the Cart

 • None: adding items to the Cart and creating Orders do not impact inventory levels.
 This mode is suitable for scenarios where inventory management is handled entirely by an external system, such as an Inventory Management Service (IMS), or when you want to implement custom inventory logic within your application.

 • TrackOnly: this mode allows the addition of any quantity of items to a Cart, regardless of available stock.
-Inventory is only reduced (and can go negative) when an Order is placed.
+Inventory is reduced (and can go negative) when an Order is placed.
+Note that the inventory reduction is eventually consistent and may take up to 10 seconds to be reflected in the availableQuantity and quantityOnStock fields.
 This mode is useful for allowing overselling scenarios, accepting backorders, or when you want to allow customers to order items even if they are temporarily out of stock.

 Important considerations

-• Client-side availability checks: it's crucial to understand that the inventory mode settings do not inherently prevent adding items to the Cart that have exceeded their available inventory.
-Your application is responsible for performing these checks beforehand, using either the ProductVariantAvailability object or the Inventory API endpoints, and providing appropriate feedback to the customer.
-This proactive approach ensures a smoother user experience during the checkout process by preventing order failures due to insufficient stock.
+• Client-side availability checks: it's crucial to understand that only the ReserveOnCart inventory mode prevents adding items to the Cart that have exceeded their available inventory.
+If you are using another inventory mode then your application is responsible for performing these checks beforehand.
+You can use either the ProductVariantAvailability object or the Inventory API endpoints and provide appropriate feedback to the customer.
+A proactive approach ensures a smoother user experience during the checkout process by preventing order failures due to insufficient stock.

 • Line item InventoryMode and supplyChannel: while a default InventoryMode is set at the Cart level, you have the flexibility to override it for individual line items.
 Additionally, each line item can be associated with a specific supplyChannel to accurately reflect inventory availability within that channel.
 Omitting the supplyChannel will default to using the general inventory level.
 This is important because your application is responsible for deciding which InventoryEntry fulfills a given line item.
 This granularity is essential for effectively managing inventory across multiple sales channels.